Lizzie26/recipeblog/_posts/2021-02-03-stop-saying-never-judge-a-book-by-its-cover-it-is-what-you-are-meant-to-do.md

 ![](../uploads/joyce-chan-the-great-gatsby-book-design-capilano-university-rgd-award-for-print-design-honourable-mention-cover.jpg)

-The left cover is one of the most recognizable covers of The Great Gatsby book covers, however, the newer iteration on the right provides more meaning and seamlessness when it comes to the themes of the story.
-The book cover on the right features a conceptual illustration denoting the disparity between the social classes and the cost of pursuing the American Dream during the roaring twenties.
-The font on the right book is synonymous to 1920s typography.
+The top cover is one of the most recognizable covers of The Great Gatsby book covers, however, the newer iteration below provides more meaning and seamlessness when it comes to the themes of the story.
+The book cover at the bottom features a conceptual illustration denoting the disparity between the social classes and the cost of pursuing the American Dream during the roaring twenties.
+The font on the bottom book is also synonymous to 1920s typography.

-Despite the downside to the left cover, it does have an electric blue backdrop which is eye-catching particularly from a distance.
+Despite the downside to the top cover, it does have an electric blue backdrop which is eye-catching particularly from a distance.
 Ideal for selling to a reader online or perfect for displaying in a bookshop window.

-Although there have been many versions of the left cover of Daisy Buchanan’s face in the sky, this particular cover, however, does not feature the best composition and the right cover makes better use of the space.
+Although there have been many versions of the top cover of Daisy Buchanan’s face in the sky, this particular cover, however, does not feature the best composition and the cover below makes better use of the space.

 **3. Herman Melville’s Moby Dick or The Whale**